-The building blocks of Christ’s church are Spirit-filled men and women.
-Lives given daily as obedient servants of God.
+The building blocks of Christ’s church are Spirit-filled men and women whose lives are given daily as obedient servants of God.
 Since all of us in this auditorium are either men or women, it is imperative to know what God has to say to what pleases Him in the life of a man or woman.

 God wants men and women that will mentor, nurture, and coach godly living for His church.
 These individuals believe that God has called them to touch one life at a time for His glory.

 When God gets to pick the curriculum for His Church, what does He choose to be taught?
-He lays down twelve vital godly character qualities for women and 12 vital godly character qualities for men.
+He lays down twelve vital, godly character qualities for women and twelve vital, godly character qualities for men.

 Twelve Godly Characteristics of Highly Useful Women

-This morning we will examine the character God desires, calls for, and uses in women of any age.
+We will examine the character God desires, calls for, and uses in women of any age.
 This is the lifestyle all women of any age in this room should long for, strive for, and aspire towards.
-Basically a Titus 2 woman is a godly wife who loves her husband in such a profound way that he appears deeply satisfied in her love; and she is also a godly mother whose children know they are deeply loved.
+Basically, a Titus 2 woman is a godly wife who loves her husband in such a profound way that he appears deeply satisfied in her love; and she is also a godly mother whose children know they are deeply loved.
 Look for a woman that radiates love and joy and you have the Titus 2 woman.

-Think of the most loving, gracious, self-sacrificing mother you can imagine—one that knows you, loves you, helps you, understands you, encourages you, comforts you in each failure, and rejoices in every good choice you make, and you have just imagined the Titus 2 woman of Christ’s church.
+Think of the most loving, gracious, self-sacrificing mother you can imagine—one that knows you, loves you, helps you, understands you, encourages you, comforts you in each failure, and rejoices in every good choice you make; you have just imagined the Titus 2 woman of Christ’s church.

 Every woman in this church should either be a younger woman being mentored in Titus 2:3-5, or looking for a Titus 2 mentor, be a Titus 2 woman, or be on the way to becoming one.
 It is Christ’s method for strengthening every marriage, every family, and every life in His church!